tthayza/tthayza/README.md

 </div>

 <div align="center">
-    <p align="justify"> I'm a technology enthusiast seeking opportunities as a Software Developer.
+    <p align="justify"> Passionate about building digital solutions with web technologies and currently pursuing a degree in Information Technology.
 My journey into programming began as a discovery but quickly turned into a passion that drives me to enhance my skills every day.
-Along this path, I gained experience in object-oriented programming and actively participated in programming events to strengthen my web development skills.
+Along this path, I gained experience in programming and actively participated in programming events to strengthen my web development skills.
 These experiences reinforced my commitment to continuous learning and sharing knowledge with the community.
     </p>
 </div>